 You are a theologian.

-You may not think of yourself as a theologian, but the truth is you are one.
+You may not think of yourself as one, but the truth is you are one.
 Theology is the study of God; since you are bound to have some opinions, beliefs, or practices related to who God is and what he has done, you are a theologian.
 Good theology can give a person peace in a time of tragedy, hope when things seem hopeless, and grace when a person should feel guilt.
 On the other hand, poor theology is toxic for the soul, leading individuals down paths that are dangerous both spiritually and also practically.
-As I teach and study theology, I do so from a lutheran perspective.
-There might be a variety of things that come to mind when people think of lutherans, so I want to do a series to talk about some of the specifics of lutheran theology.

 "Let your wife worry about your clothes.
 Buy books and study.
 We don't need any more well-dressed, hip, funny, heretics.
 Who cares how you say it if what you're saying is wrong." - Matt Chandler, Pastor at The Village Church

 Photo Credit: Nick Treby